menacit/virt_base_course/resources/lab_setup.md

 ```

 If the VM is properly setup and configured, the command above should successfully connect to a
-remote host (verifying a working Internet connection) and include "DISTRIB\_RELEASE=22.04" in its
+remote host (verifying a working Internet connection) and include "DISTRIB\_RELEASE=24.04" in its
 output.

-### Installing Docker in VM
+### Installing Docker on Ubuntu
-The containerisation software "Docker" is utilized during the course labs and must be installed on
+The containerisation software "Docker" is utilized during the course labs and must be installed in
-the Ubuntu Server VM created during the previous step.
+the Ubuntu environment configured during the previous step.
 There are several options available to
 install Docker and its required dependencies, but the only one tested for course labs is the
 [official "repository" installation method](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).